FedericoPonzi/Horust/CONTRIBUTING.md

 ## Local development using a container

-Horust was developed to be used inside containers.
-That means that it's primarily built to be used in *nix environments, and even more specifically in Linux and its flavours.
-At the time of writing, Horust fails to compile on Mac OSX due to a dependency (`prctl`) that does not exist on Mac, as well as some `libc` functions that are Linux-sepcific and are not available on OSX.
+If you'd like to skip all the bells and whistles of setting up the project, you can get up and running quickly using an "All-In-One" Docker solution.
+It's basically a wrapper around Horust that enables you to compile it and all of its dependencies, and then work off the binary instead of compiling yourself.

+One example would be if you're developing on a system that does not support a certain Linux command that Horust uses.
+Mac users, for example, would prefer this approach (since `prctl` is not available on Mac OSX).

-To solve this issue, the [`localdev`](https://github.com/FedericoPonzi/Horust/blob/edfbeaee6d56d2121a445ea6e249d471d62aac4f/localdev#L70-L70) folder contains a small set of files that aid in creating a container-based development workflow.
+To solve this issue, the `Makefile` contains a `dlocal X` command, that allows for a container-based development workflow.

-### Add some more info about process
+Specifically:

+`dlocal build` - Compiles Horust and its dependecies `dlocal test`  - Compiles Horust and its dependencies and tests the project using `cargo test` `dlocal run`   - Compiles Horust and its dependencies and runs the project using `cargo run` and a set of example services

+### Container-based development example

+ADD EXAMPLE

-### Useful Links:
+## Useful Links:
 Just a small collection of useful links:
 * https://www.youtube.com/watch?v=gZqIEstv5lM
 * https://docs.google.com/presentation/d/1jpAOBDiYfTvK3mWHuzrP8vaK7OUoALNCvegiibuvmYc/edit